BHFock/git-cl/docs/design-notes.md

 This section includes the [main function](https://github.com/BHFock/git-cl/blob/0.3.4/git-cl#L2916) which serves as entry point.
 It uses [argparse](https://docs.python.org/3/library/argparse.html) to define the user interface for the subcommands like [add](https://github.com/BHFock/git-cl/blob/29f16c54698048a6dbaf42d2e878654cc91a6ba6/git-cl#L2950), [status](https://github.com/BHFock/git-cl/blob/0.3.4/git-cl#L2992), [commit](https://github.com/BHFock/git-cl/blob/29f16c54698048a6dbaf42d2e878654cc91a6ba6/git-cl#L3093), [branch](https://github.com/BHFock/git-cl/blob/29f16c54698048a6dbaf42d2e878654cc91a6ba6/git-cl#L3162), etc. This section includes the definition of the command line help.
 Define the help via `argparse` means that the main help command is available via `git cl help` but not via  `git help cl`.
 Defining the help via `git help cl` would need creation of man pages to be installed with git.
 This has been left out for simplicity.

+### Runtime Behaviour

-### Concurrency and Locking
+#### Concurrency and Locking

-- Uses [fcntl](https://docs.python.org/3/library/fcntl.html) to lock metadata files during read/write operations to prevent race conditions caused by simultaneous use of git-cl by multiple processes.
+`git-cl` uses [fcntl](https://docs.python.org/3/library/fcntl.html) to lock metadata files during read/write operations to prevent race conditions caused by simultaneous use of git-cl by multiple processes.
 This is intended to prevent unexpected changes of changelists.
 However, it should be noticed that `git-cl` is designed for single user interactive use and not for shared accounts or integration into scripts.

-### Path Conversion
+#### Path Conversion

 `git-cl` works with three path representations: